Continuing the series on estate security in executive protection...

 - Decide how you will conduct surveillance of the location without being burned: where is an optimal "perch" to conduct your surveillance from, will you be fixed or mobile, should you use a drone, etc.

-- Construct a cover story, in the event that someone questions you during the surveillance.
+- Construct a cover story, in the event that someone questions you during the surveillance or execution.

 - Following the surveillance, decide on a method for executing your mission: get access, evade or deceive security, etc.

-- *Resources for this mission are not an issue (post-it note + sharpie); that purchase won't raise any eyebrows at Walmart.
+- *Resources - for this mission, it's not an issue (post-it note + sharpie); that purchase won't raise any eyebrows at Walmart.

-- Determine if it feasible to conduct a rehearsal of the mission?
-If so how will this be conducted?
+- Determine, is feasible to conduct a rehearsal of the mission?
+If so, how will this be conducted?

 Estate Security Learning Points